-- "/cygdrive/c/latexmk/LatexMk",

-- "/opt/local/share/latexmk/LatexMk",

-- "/usr/local/share/latexmk/LatexMk",

-- "/usr/local/lib/latexmk/LatexMk".

 - 2) The user's RC file, "\$HOME/.latexmkrc", if it exists.
-Here \$HOME is the value of the environment variable HOME.
-On UNIX and clones (including LINUX), this variable is set by the system; on MS-Windows, the user may choose to set it.

-- 3) The RC file in the current working directory.
-This file can be named either "latexmkrc" or ".latexmkrc", and the first of these to be found is used, if any.

-- 4) Any RC file(s) specified on the command line with the -r option.
+Here \$HOME is the user's home directory.
+[Latexmk determines the user's home directory as follows: It is the value of the environment variable HOME, if this variable exists, which normally is the case on UNIX-like systems (including LINUX and OS-X).
+Otherwise the environment variable USERPROFILE is used, if it exists, which normally is the case on MS-Windows systems.
+Otherwise a blank string is used instead of \$HOME.] - 3) The RC file in the current working directory.
+This file can be named either "latexmkrc" or ".latexmkrc", and the first of these to be found is used, if any. - 4) Any RC file(s) specified on the command line with the -r option.